-In addition to the requirements for the DPS-2 notation, an additional DP control system is to be located in the backup DP control station and transfer of control to it is to be initiated manually from the backup DP control station.
+In addition to the requirements for the DPS-2 notation, the following requirements also apply:

+The computer systems described above do not include the backup computer system, thus, an additional DP control system is to be located in the backup DP control station and transfer of control to it is to be initiated manually from the backup DP control station.

-The backup DP control station is to perform self-monitoring and continuously communicate its status to the main DP control station.
+The backup DP control station is to have means to detect abnormality of the backup system continuously and to communicate its status to the main DP control station.
 An alarm is to be initiated if the backup DP control station fails or is not ready to take control.

 The backup DP control station is to be ready to operate and maintain the position once it assumes command.
-The switch-over of the control to the backup DP control system is to be operated from the backup DP control station and is to occur via manual transfer when the main DP control station is affected by failure, fire or explosion.
+The switch-over of the control to the backup DP control system is to be operated from the backup DP control station and is to occur via manual transfer when the main DP control station is affected by failure or fire.